 Why Gone With the Wind Is The Worst Movie Ever Made

 Worst Movie Ever Made…?
-Every time Gone With The Wind fills the screen with its dishonest portrait of the Old South as it was before the Civil War, I cringe.
+Every time Gone With The Wind fills the screen with its dishonest portrait of the Old South and the mythical “Lost Cause,” I cringe.

 About the Worst Movie Ever Made